debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 -------------------------

-- Talkyard v1 upgrades all components to more recent versions (upgrades to PostgreSQL 18, ElasticSearch 9 (or 8), Redis 8, Debian 12 or 13).
+- Talkyard v1 upgrades all components to more recent versions (upgrades to PostgreSQL 18, ElasticSearch 9, Redis 8, Debian 12 or 13).
   This is good to do, so you'll be using supported versions of the software.

 - Improvements to the maintenance scripts, e.g. optionally encrypted backups.